maxzhang666/Stars/README.md

 *   [tale/headplane](https://github.com/tale/headplane) - A feature-complete Web UI for Headscale

-*   [usekaneo/kaneo](https://github.com/usekaneo/kaneo) - 🚀 An open source project management platform focused on simplicity and efficiency.
-Self-host it, customize it, make it yours.
+*   [usekaneo/kaneo](https://github.com/usekaneo/kaneo) - 🎯 All you need.
+Nothing you don't.
+Open source project management that works for you, not against you.

 *   [longbridge/feishu-pages](https://github.com/longbridge/feishu-pages) - Generate Feishu Wiki into a Markdown for work with Static Page Generators.